Ground state degeneracy of non-Abelian topological phases from coupled wires: Diagrammatics for operator algebra in the Ising CFT

 We will now demonstrate, using the example of the Ising RCFT, how to translate diagrams like those appearing in Eqs.\ \eqref{appeq: R-symbol def diagram} and \eqref{appeq: def F symbols c} into algebraic statements.
 Performing this translation requires one to fix a chiral sector of the CFT.
 We choose to work with the chiral sector $\mathrm{M} =\mathrm{R}$.
 Once this choice is made, the starting point for this ``dictionary'' is to compare the diagram corresponding to the action of a particular $R$-symbol, say

 where we have suppressed the coordinate $t$ as we assume all operators to be evaluated at equal times, and where we have suppressed the wire labels $y,y^{\prime}$ as we are working within a single chiral sector of a single CFT.
+[The exchange algebra Eq.~\eqref{appeq: dictionary diagram b} arises from a different choice of gauge for the monodromy of a $\widehat{\psi}$ and a $\widehat{\sigma}$ operator, in which the total phase $-1$ arising upon a full winding of the operator coordinates by $2\pi$ arises as a product of two factors $e^{+\mathrm i\, \pi/2}$ arising from the first and second ``halves" of the winding process.
+We choose this gauge for consistency with the axiomatic RCFT data \eqref{appeq: Ising RCFT R-symbols}, and only use it to consider the braiding of excitations, which is gauge-invariant.]
 Comparing Eqs.\ \eqref{appeq: dictionary diagram a} and \eqref{appeq: dictionary diagram b}, we see that the phases only coincide if the diagram \eqref{appeq: dictionary diagram a} is interpreted such that the coordinate $z$ attached to the $\psi$ branch is larger than the coordinate $z^{\prime}$ attached to the $\sigma$ branch [i.e., if $\mathrm{sgn}(z-z^{\prime})=+1$].
 We thus establish

 As a sanity check of this rule, we note that if the $\psi$ branch instead passed \textit{over} the $\sigma$ branch in the diagram in Eq.~\eqref{appeq: dictionary diagram a}, we would use $(R^{\psi\sigma}_{\sigma})^{-1}=-\mathrm{i}$ instead, in accordance with Eq.~\eqref{appeq: R-symbol def diagram}, but the ordering of the legs would now dictate that $\sgn(z-z^{\prime})=-1$ in Eq.\ \eqref{appeq: dictionary diagram b}.
 Thus, Rule 1 ensures a meaningful correspondence between the $R$-symbols in the diagrammatics and the phases acquired under exchanging two operators in the CFT.